ga-dc/DOC_immersive/w01/ajax/readme.md

 - Render new HTML content using data loaded from an Ajax request.

 ## Opening Framing (5/5)
+There's a significant amount of data that lives on the web.
+Just a crazy amount.
+It would be really nice if we had tools to access some of that data.
+With Javascript, we can.
+First, let's get a frame of reference/high level overview of how data works on the web.

+Let's take a look at the [amazon website](http://www.amazon.com/)

+If we enter `coding books` into the search, we can see a whole bunch of search results populate.

+(ST-WG) Do you think that every time someone hits the search button, a bunch of developers get together and hard code all of this html.
+So how does it happen?

+We can tell that there similar data coming through for each coding book.
+Things like price, rating, an image, whether or not you can get it through amazon prime, hardback/paperback, author.
+At a high level, some combination of back end and front end technology is taking this data and rendering a bunch of html and styles.

 We've learned a bunch about how we can leverage JS to manipulate the DOM.
 We've taken some hardcoded data and done something with it.
-If I had to guess, I'd estimate that less 10 % of the content in the web today leverages hard coded data.
-So where does the rest of that data come from?
-We need the ability to access data using javascript.
+Now, we need the ability to access data on the web using javascript.

+If we look at a [chart](https://www.census.gov/data/visualizations/2015/comm/cb15-15_manufacturing_employees.html) created by the census bureau, we can see some of the same concepts that are applied in the amazon website.

+Think of the states as the coding books we searched for on amazon.
+Millions of employees is just a property for a state.
+Much in the same way price was a property of a `coding book` in amazon.

+At the end of the day, we're just grabbing data and then doing something with it.

 ## Google maps - an example of AJAX at work
 Does anyone remember mapquest?
 How there were 4 arrows on the screen and you clicked on one and the entire page would refresh to a different segment of the map.

 Let's look at Google Maps.

-We don't want to sit around and wait for code to execute before we load the rest of our script.
-It would be really nice if we could just describe what we want to happen when the code finally does execute, in a callback.
+AJAX allows us to make a request for data, without locking up our UI.
+Gamechanger.
+At a high level, it makes a request to some server for data and when the request comes back we're able to act on that data.
+With AJAX, we can access data without having to be locked out of our logic.

 ## `$.ajax`- JSON (10/25)